 The Illinois Army National Guard was the first to receive the “V” model UH-60 Black Hawk.
-The updated model allows for enhanced situational awareness, something Stevens says will tremendously benefit Soldiers moving forward.
+The updated model allows for enhanced situational awareness, something Stevens says will tremendously benefit Soldiers.

 “This allows us to do different instrument approaches in a digital environment that the Federal Aviation Administration (FAA) is moving to,” Stevens said.

 Lt.
-Col. Jason Celletti, the Illinois Army National Guard’s State Aviation Officer, said that nearly 60 aviators needed to be trained to fly the UH-60V.
-This required the aviators to first become qualified in the Army’s previous digital UH-60 model, the “M” model, which was a 6-week qualification course.
+Col. Jason Celletti, the Illinois Army National Guard’s state aviation officer, said almost 60 aviators needed to train to fly the UH-60V.
+First, the aviators had to spend six weeks qualifying in the Army’s previous digital UH-60 model, the “M” model.
 This was followed by a two-week training support plan to become qualified on the latest “V” model.

-During the testing phase, air crews perform instrument and tactical flights to obtain data to ensure that the “V” model is meeting standards and warfighting principles.
+During the testing phase, aircrews perform instrument and tactical flights to obtain data to ensure the “V” model is meeting standards and warfighting principles.